Food & History: History

-Around the turn of the century, due to – among other things – new appointments in the editorial board, the research interest of the journal Food and Foodways changed in a two respects: on the one hand "it shifted away from familiar disciplines (history, sociology, ethnology) toward ‘unexpected’ ones (communication sciences, linguistics, tourism)", on the other hand it became increasingly dominated by Anglo-Saxon input, especially from scholars from the USA, whereas the influence of the traditional French research schools significantly diminished.
+Around the turn of the century, due to – among other things – new appointments in the editorial board, the research interest of the journal Food and Foodways changed in a two respects: on the one hand "it shifted away from familiar disciplines (history, sociology, ethnology) toward 'unexpected' ones (communication sciences, linguistics, tourism)", on the other hand it became increasingly dominated by Anglo-Saxon input, especially from scholars from the US, whereas the influence of the traditional French research schools significantly diminished.
 Some scholars argue that this "exotic" publication strategy of Food and Foodways may have led to the launch of the new food history journal Food & History.

 Be that as it may, it was from the very start of the European Institute for the History of Food obvious that this new Europe-wide food research initiative should be accordingly accompanied by the launch of a new publication platform.
 And so happened: three years after its foundation, the IEHA announced the introduction of a new journal, Food & History, which still appears under the aegis of IEHCA, represented by its director Francis Chevrier (series editor).
 It started with a 7-person board, consisting of four historians, sinologist, sociologist and Secretary Christophe Marion.
 As from volume 4.2 (publication year 2006), the editorial board was almost doubled, with the addition of a philologist, archaeologist, classicist, and three historians.

 After a transitional period and the appointment of a new secretary in 2007, the journal has been increasingly professionalized, for instance by the introduction of a new uniform style sheet (link) and by the application of a comprehensive peer-reviewing system (starting with volume 5.1).
 These assessments are usually carried out on an entirely honorary base.
 However, by way of acknowledgement, the names of external referees are regularly published, usually in the last issue of each volume.

 Another development that bears witness of the increasing professionalisation of the journal was the change in its direction.
 During the initial period, Massimo Montanari had served as editor in chief, but in 2008 the editorial board declared itself openly in favour of a new dual leading structure, which rotates among the board members, giving each tandem a triennial turn (which is once renewable for another turn of three years).
 During a transitional year (2009), Montanari was accompanied by Allen Grieco and Peter Scholliers, who in the subsequent year took over the torch of the journals direction.

-Yet another step towards further professionalization was the introduction of a group of corresponding members as from 2010, with the aim to represent the journal’s interests in different world regions and to establish a permanent flow of food research related information between these regions and the journal’s "headquarters".
+Yet another step towards further professionalization was the introduction of a group of corresponding members as from 2010, with the aim to represent the journal's interests in different world regions and to establish a permanent flow of food research related information between these regions and the journal's "headquarters".